heartgg/chat-api/README.md

 3. Create a `.env` file in your project directory
 4. Add `URI=your_uri_here` to the `.env` file and save it
 5. Run `npm start` in project terminal
+## Heroku
+You can try the API by interacting with `https://acm-chat-api.herokuapp.com/`
 ## API Usage
 ```
 POST /send_message